Skip to content

-To keep pace with changing market demands and competitor landscapes, as well as innovations from industry leaders like Amazon, Google, and Netflix, businesses of all sizes need to continuously modernize and (at times) re-invent their services and business models.
-This requires engineers to gain agility in their design, development and deployment processes in order to ultimately speed innovation throughout their companies.
-To do this, engineers need a way to create applications that are independently deployable and scalable, and which can be improved or replaced without disrupting the business.
-Migrating to microservices can assist modernizing the ways companies deliver new services.
+To keep pace with changing market demands, as well as innovations from industry leaders like Amazon, Google, and Netflix, businesses need to continuously modernize and re-invent their services and business models.
+This requires engineers to gain agility in design, development and deployment processes in order to ultimately speed innovation.
+To accomplish this, engineers must be able to create applications that are independently deployable and scalable, and which can be improved or replaced without disrupting the business.
+Migrating to a microservices architecture can assist in modernizing the ways companies deliver new services.

-Industry leaders (and many startups) recognize the need for continuous and sustainable innovation in their businesses.
-As a result, they are ending their reliance on monolithic applications, because they slow the pace at which developers can add incremental improvements to applications and underlying platforms in response to market demands, customer needs or breakthrough ideas.
-With monolithic applications, any change or update to an application requires substantial time and resources to build and deploy what is, essentially, a whole new application.
-Rapid innovation and product evolution is impossible.
+Many startups and mid-market businesses recognize the need for continuous and sustainable innovation to fuel growth.
+As a result, they’re looking to avoid monolithic applications, which can slow the pace of innovation and prevent the rollout of new features in response to market demands, customer needs or breakthrough ideas.
+With monolithic applications, each change or update requires substantial time and resources to build and deploy what is essentially a whole new application.
+In this model, rapid innovation and product evolution becomes impossible.

 So microservices are basically SOA?

-Yes and no. Many developers who favor SOA (service-oriented architecture) position microservices as the next generation of SOA.
-They see microservices as a more granular way of implementing SOA.
+Yes and no. Many developers who favor service-oriented architecture (SOA) position microservices as the next generation of SOA.
+They see microservices as a more granular way of implementing the same idea.
 This is with good reason; indeed many of the underlying principles are similar.

 However, SOA was driven by an idea of services that interconnect disparate systems.
-These services demanded compromises by all participants to various standards of communication and data exchange, and installed an enterprise service bus as the central nervous system of the whole operation.
+These services demanded that all participants compromise on standards of communication and data exchange, with an enterprise service bus serving as the central nervous system of the whole operation.
 Implementations became more vendor-focused and groaned under the weight of standards, documentation and XML schemas.
 Deployments were often monolithic in nature, which meant that not only could SOA not scale easily, it slowed work request changes.

 Microservices, on the other hand, leverage standards already in place, and demand a discipline of DevOps that can rapidly and easily independently deploy service changes with minimal or no disruption to the platform.
 A good example of a DevOps discipline is the use of containers.
 With containers, developers can use lightweight virtualization to deploy applications without needing to launch a virtual machine for each app.
 This makes microservices deployment (and runtime) faster than SOA.

-Java microservices apps delivered via Docker through DevOps techniques actually provide much more agility and scalability than SOA applications.
+With Java microservices apps delivered via Docker through DevOps techniques — there’s potential for much more agility and scalability than with SOA applications.

 Focused service design, cross-functional teams

 The first benefit of a microservices architecture is focused service design and administration.
-By breaking down a complex application’s large number of operations into smaller, discrete parts, developers and admins can change one portion of an app while all the other parts continue to run as normal.
-This is due to each microservice running its own unique process and managing its own database.
+By breaking down a complex application into smaller, discrete microservices — each with its own processes and database — it’s possible to work on one portion of an app without affecting the other services.

-In addition, services tend to focus on a specific business domain; teams focused around services are responsible for the full stack (from UI to data) and become, by nature, cross-functional.
-Teams focused around services (functionalities) are preferred to teams focused around architectural layers.
+In addition, services tend to focus on a specific business domain, with cross-functional teams responsible for the full stack, from UI to data).
+Teams focus on services and functionalities, rather than architectural layers.

 Scalability

-The second benefit surrounds scalability, which we touched on earlier.
+The second benefit surrounds scalability.
 Not only are microservices scalable in the cloud, they are independently scalable.
 Not all services are equally used, so why should they all run the same number of instances?
-Services can scale independently, saving unnecessary resource costs.
+When services are allowed to scale independently, the business saves unnecessary resource costs.

 Different services — different platforms

 Third, development teams can deploy separate services on different platforms.
-For example, a travel website’s app for booking new reservations will have far different database and programming language requirements than their applications for confirming existing reservations or checking flight status.
-The former has extreme database requirements, while the latter rely on small-footprint apps that can likely be written in JavaScript.
+As an example, a travel website’s app for booking new reservations will have extreme database requirements.
+But other apps, such as those for confirming reservations and checking flight status, will likely be smaller-footprint apps written in JavaScript.

-The ability to leverage the right tool for the job empowers the aforementioned service teams to implement what they deem to be the best design for their solution.
+The ability to leverage the right tool for the job empowers the service teams to implement the best design for each service.

 Resiliency

 The fourth benefit covers resiliency and security.
-The concept of “designed for failure” (Fowler) is important to understand here; distributed systems are not in and of themselves more resilient than monoliths.
+The concept of “designed for failure” (Fowler) is important to understand here.
+Distributed systems are not intrinsically more resilient than monoliths.

 Your services need to be able to recover from unexpected failure and pick up where they left off once restarted.
 They should not leave the system in an inconsistent state.

-In addition, external dependencies must be taken into consideration when designing services.
-Your services need to be able to operate whether or not external services are operational.
-Without this very important design pattern, a cascading failure can (and will) happen.
+In addition, you need to consider external dependencies.
+Services must be able to operate, regardless of whether external services are operational.
+Without this very important design pattern, you could see cascading failures occur.

 Well-known evidence that this works well at scale comes from Netflix and the introduction of Chaos Monkey.
 Netflix ensures their own business resilience by purposely taking down production services randomly (Chaos Monkey’s job) and making sure the overall business continues to operate normally.